Your Resource for Art Information | Best Articles for Artists

 Some Therapeutic Painting and Drawing Activities to Try

 1. Collage: A Huffington Post article points out that collaging activities help us see that creation and destruction are often linked and that the end result, despite the destruction, can be more beautiful than the original.
 Collage projects don’t just have to be about torn paper and glue.
 You can add a therapeutic painting or drawing element to this activity very easily.
-If you need some pointers on collage, check out our online collage class

 2. Landscape Painting of Your Favorite Place: Painting and drawing our favorite places in the world not only allows us to get in some urban sketching and painting, it also allows us to tap into those nostalgic feelings we associate with the places we love.
 As it turns out, those feelings of nostalgia are good for our mental health.